carakey/xml2csv/README.md

 * Get the distinct values at the XPath List step rather than the Field List step.
 * Mapping back from CSV to MODS with MIK is completely untested; the double quotes in attribute values need to be replaced with apostrophes.
 * Additional namespace declarations will be needed in header of csv_maker to handle non-MODS

+## Notes on Processing with Saxon

+First, be sure to have downloaded Saxon to your local machine.
+The example commands here (copied from above) assume that it is available from the root of the directory created when you clone this repository.
+If you downloaded it here, great!
+Otherwise, it may be useful to make a symbolic link/shortcut from the downloaded unzipped .jar location (shown as /opt/saxon) to this directory, as shown in the first step:
+* `ln -s /opt/saxon/saxon9he.jar saxon9he.jar`
+* `java -jar saxon9he.jar -s:mods_xml_merge.xsl -xsl:mods_xml_merge.xsl -o:collectionName_mods.xml directoryName=sample_data/input_directory/`